 Judge Totenberg said flat out that she doesn't believe the activists are conspiracy theorists and said that there is sufficient cause to believe that there may be "cybersecurity deficiencies"

+The activists argue that the current system jeopardizes voters' constitutional rights, citing vulnerabilities and concerns about vote accuracy.
+Key among these concerns is the use of QR codes in the electronic ballots, which some claim may not accurately reflect voters' choices.
 While the state resists implementing software updates to address these issues before the 2024 election, there's a broader issue at play.
 Many Republicans, just flat out don't trust Dominion Voting Systems, the provider of Georgia's electronic voting machines.
 This lack of trust is significant because, in a swing state like Georgia, winning the support of these skeptical Republicans is crucial for election success.